What Is a Remote Team

 A remote team is a group of people with complementary skills who have common purposes and goals.
-This type of team works directly to provide specified work for a company or organization but the participants are not located geographically in the same area.
+This type of team works directly to provide specified work for a company or organization, but participants are not located geographically in the same area.

 According to a study, 66% of companies have allowed remote working and 16% are completely remote, which shows how common it has gotten to work virtually.
 Remote workers are actually expected to make up about 72% of the American workforce by 2020, according to a study by the International Data Corporation.